-My grandmother was born July 4, 1910, in Victoria BC.
+My family elder was born in 1910, in Victoria BC.

-She has lived through two world wars, and seen China change from an imperial dynasty, to a republic, to a communist state.
+They have lived through two world wars, and seen China change from an imperial dynasty, to a republic, to a communist state.

 They have witnessed the Chinese Head Tax era, and the 1923 Chinese Exclusion Act.
 They welcomed 3 brothers home who served in WW2, after they were first denied the chance to fight for the country they were born in because they were Chinese.